 The Japanese government recognised the sclerotic effect that this hoarding of assets was having upon the Japanese economy.
 In 2012, then-Prime Minister Shinzo Abe proposed a stewardship code, which was adopted in 2013.
 Signatories to the code are encouraged to disclose voting records and enter into constructive engagement with investee companies.
-A review of the code in 2020 introduced a focus on ESG and a request that institutions disclose why they voted the way they did
+A review of the code in 2020 introduced a focus on environmental, social and governance (ESG) aspects and a request that institutions disclose why they voted the way they did.

-Shareholder advisor service ISS recommends that shareholders vote against the re-election of directors of companies whose ROE has been less than 5% per annum over the previous five years.
+Shareholder advisor service ISS recommends that shareholders vote against the re-election of directors of companies whose return on equity (ROE) has been less than 5% per annum over the previous five years.